anatoly-scherbakov/django-inheritance/README.md

 This app is being actively developed and used in a production system.
 But is it yet in alpha stage because many features are not implemented/tested.
 Known problems:

-* The application is not tested with any field types besides `CharField` and `TextField`.
+* Inheritance is not tested with any field types besides `CharField`, `TextField`, and `ForeignKey`.
 * You cannot use an empty value without inheriting parent value.
-* In model admin class, you must specify the `fieldsets` property.
+* In model admin class, you must specify the `fieldsets` property, or the app won't work.
-* There is no support for model forms (besides those in admin section).
+* There is no support for custom model forms (besides those used in admin section).

 Acknowledgements
 ----------------